Broadly, I am interested in functional programming, type systems, and formal methods which provide strong, static guarantees about program behaviour.

 Most recently, I was a PhD student at the School of Computer Science, University of Nottingham, where I also received my MSci.

-As a member of the Functional Programming Lab, I investigated the use of dependently-typed programming languages, like Agda, serving as proof systems via the Curry-Howard correspondence, to model the semantics of multi-agent logical systems.
+As a member of the Functional Programming Lab, I investigated the use of dependently-typed programming languages, like Agda, serving as proof systems via the Curry-Howard correspondence, to model the semantics of agent-based logical systems.

 See some of my non-academic projects on GitLab.